dhis2/dhis2-docs/src/commonmark/en/content/sysadmin/installation.md

 binding is done, it will search for an entry in the directory using the configured LDAP search base and search filter.

-The {0} variable in the configured filter will be substituted beforing applying the filter.
+The {0} variable in the configured filter will be substituted before applying the filter.
 By default, it will be substituted by the supplied username.
 You can also set a custom LDAP identifier on the relevant DHIS2 user account.
-This can be done throught the DHIS2 user module user interface in the add or edit screen by setting the "LDAP identifier" property.
-When set, the LDAP identifier will be subsituted for the {0}
+This can be done through the DHIS2 user module user interface in the add or edit screen by setting the "LDAP identifier" property.
+When set, the LDAP identifier will be substituted for the {0}
 variable in the filter.
 This feature is useful when the LDAP common name is not suitable or cannot for some reason be used as a DHIS2 username.